-This will enable the server for PSRemoting and allow the server to be accessed via remote access.
+This enables the server for PSRemoting and allows the server to be accessed via remote access.

 To test the WinRM Configuration, run the command below.